What Happens to my Referral?

 please contact the RFS team on 020 3805 1740 or 0800 083 6255 or by email ealccg.RFSREFERRALS@nhs.net between 9am and 5pm, Monday – Friday and they will be happy to help.

 If you contact RFS please have your NHS number and the name of your GP surgery handy.
 They may ask for personal information to confirm your identity.

 If you wish to be seen privately though your private health insurance or as a fee paying patient, you will normally need a private referral letter from the GP.
-This may take up to 10 working days to prepare (unless you have been advised otherwise by the GP) and can be collected from Reception.
+This may take up to 10 working days to prepare (unless you have been advised otherwise by the GP) and can be collected from Reception, or emailed to you.